LeeWannacott/DataCamp-Projects/README.md

 Looks into the effect the introduction of handwashing by doctors had on the proportion of deaths at a Viennese clinic.

 # 2R.
 Phyllotaxis Draw Flowers Using Mathematics
-Explores drawing Flowers using the mathematical constant 1.618 (Golden ratio ,or (Φ) Phi in Greek).
+Explores drawing imagainary Flowers using the mathematical constant 1.618 (Golden ratio ,or (Φ) Phi in Greek).

 # 3R.
 Rise and Fall of Programming Languages
 Analyzing the relative popularity of programming languages over time based on Stack Overflow data.

+# 4R.
+Exploring the Kaggle Data Science Survey
+Discover what top tools Kaggle participants use for data science and machine learning.